jeremyk-91/advent-of-code/2021/README.md

 ### Day 3: Binary Diagnostic
 The first part is straightforward counting.
 The second I think was more a problem of reading the spec carefully, though they were very kind with the test cases.
 Pretty straightforward overall, though I can see factoring this neatly, and/or dealing with edge cases in practice somewhat challenging or annoying.
+Doing this efficiently might also be tricky.

 ### Day 4: Giant Squid
 Tasks around 2D arrays tend to be finicky to implement, especially if they MUST be done efficiently.
 Thankfully it